wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: screen}

-## Step 6: Create an SSH Key in IBM Public Cloud.
+## Step 6: Create an SSH key in IBM Public Cloud
 {: #step-6-create-an-ssh-key-in-ibm-public-cloud}

 You'll use the key to provision a virtual server instance.
 You can use the same key to provision multiple virtual server instances.